-- > Students should use all the advice, information and guidance resources available to them and ensure that they are clear on what subjects best meet their individual need. - ➤ Information on the Options process will be made available on Monday, 25th January 2021 - Taster sessions will run the week of 25th January 29th January 2021 - > Students will make their Option choices online.
-Please refer to the instructions on how to use the Online Portal document.
+- Students should use all the advice, information and guidance resources available to them and ensure that they are clear on what subjects best meet their individual need. - Information on the options process will be made available on Monday, 10th January 2022 - Taster sessions will run the week of 17th January 21st January 2022 - Options open evening will be held on Thursday 20th January 2022, however, due to Covid restrictions this will now be remote more details to follow. - Students will make their option choices online.
+Please refer to the instructions on how to use the Online portal document.
 The Options form will include clear guidance on how to make your choices.
-All students will be asked to provide a reserve subject choice. - Options choices need to be completed online by Friday, 5th February 2021. - > Where possible, a student's first choice will be offered but this cannot be guaranteed. - Please note that sufficient numbers are required to run each Option offered.
+All students will be asked to provide a reserve subject choice. - Options choices need to be completed online by Friday, 4th February 2022. - Where possible, a student's first choice will be offered but this cannot be guaranteed. - Please note that sufficient numbers are required to run each Option offered.